OSGeo/grass-website/content/news/2024_03_07_GRASS_GIS_8_3_2_released.md

 **important fixes and improvements** to the GRASS GIS modules and the graphical user interface (GUI), making it even more stable for daily work.

-Some of the most important changes are: fixes for `r.horizon` and some other modules; also database connections in vector data have been improved as well as selected manual pages.
+Some of the most important changes are: fixes for `r.horizon` and other modules; improvements in database connections for vector data as well as selected manual pages.

 Translations continue in